hydroper-jet/lang/draftDocuments/0.1.0/design.md

 # Generic interfaces

-When implementing generic interfaces more than once, JSQ accepts multimethods, thus solving name conflict.
+When implementing generic interfaces more than once, org.hydroper.javascript accepts multimethods, thus solving name conflict.

 # Memory management

-JSQ uses garbage collection for all types.
+org.hydroper.javascript uses garbage collection for all types.

 * Use the `[Reference]` meta data to indicate a type is copied and cloned by reference, implementing `Copy` and `Clone`.
 This meta data also implements `Equals` and `Hash`, comparing and hashing the references.
 * Use the `[Value]` meta data to indicate a type is copied and cloned by value, implementing `Copy` and `Clone`.